jom-hedges/useless-box/infra/NOTES.md

 ## 2025-10-25

-Current problem: provisioning a Linux instance on AWS that I can SSH into, and run Bun.
+Current problem: provisioning a Linux instance on AWS that I can SSH into, and run the Bun runtime.

 `ping: ami-0244ef75e95122fd9@ec2-18-180-150-130.ap-northeast-1.compute.amazonaws.com: Name or service not known`